jeremiahsnapp/dev-lxc/README.md

 Platform images can be used for purposes other than building clusters.
 For example, they can be used as Chef nodes for testing purposes.

+Platform images have openssh-server installed and running with unique SSH Host Keys.

+Platform images have a "dev-lxc" user with "dev-lxc" password and passwordless sudo.

 You can see a menu of platform images this tool can create by using the following command.

 ```